msncn/scs-pj1-team11/README.md

 # scs-pj1-team11
 Dylan, Melissa, Sree, Shengnan

-# Part 1 - Dlyan's Analysis
+# Part 1 - Dylan's Analysis
 # Code changes are available for Part 1 in pj1_team11.ipynb between the comments - # Test the number of countries in dataset and # Alcohol Consumption vs Life Expectancy

 # Analysis: 1 Country Summary